The first catalog of candidate white dwarf-main sequence binaries in open star clusters: A new window into common

 \section{Discussion}

 In the sections above, we developed a machine learning framework to identify candidate WD+MS binaries in Milky Way OCs based on their broadband photometry.
-In total, after vetting the quality of each candidate, we present a catalogue of $\sim$50 high-probability candidates.
-Here, we discuss our catalogue in the context of the three previously known WD+MS binaries in OCs (Section~\ref{sec:previous-OC}), previous classifications for a subset of our sample (Section~\ref{sec:previous-class}), other possible origins for objects in our catalogue (Section~\ref{sec:contaminants}), and implications of the kinematics observed in our sample for natal kicks of WD+MS binaries (Section~\ref{sec:natal}).
+In total, after vetting the quality of each candidate, we present a catalog of $\sim$50 high-probability candidates.
+Here, we discuss our catalog in the context of the three previously known WD+MS binaries in OCs (Section~\ref{sec:previous-OC}), previous classifications for a subset of our sample (Section~\ref{sec:previous-class}), other possible origins for objects in our catalog (Section~\ref{sec:contaminants}), and implications of the kinematics observed in our sample for natal kicks of WD+MS binaries (Section~\ref{sec:natal}).